Keyboard shortcuts

 • If allowed, the tool executes normally.

-• If denied, agsh returns an error message to the agent explaining that the tool requires a higher permission level.
+• If denied, agsh returns an error message to the agent explaining which level is required and suggests running /permission <level>.

 Examples